 - The top of funnel contacts care about industry topics, but less about product-focused topics

 - The middle of funnel contacts engaged with the industry topic, so they want to learn more

 - The bottom of funnel contacts are highly engaged, saw the topic in action, and are most warmed up to engaging with your product

 How can you replicate the results?

 We can’t guarantee you’ll make $30,000 in ARR in less than two months.
 But, you can try launching a lead nurturing journey based on Instapage’s approach and see what happens. 🙂

 Here’s the content framework to use (we call it the lead nurturing content funnel):

 We’ve also set up a pre-made template of this journey in Autopilot.
-Access the “Nurture leads into paying customers” pre-made journey that’s founded on best practices and based on years of experimenting with what works.
+Access the “Nurture leads into paying customers” pre-made journey by signing up for a free trial.
+It’s founded on best practices based on years of experimenting with what works.

 I’m sure it’s obvious at this point, but this is the furthest thing from a “growth hack.”
 It’s a thoughtful approach where the goal is adding value and building trust until a lead is ready to buy.